Programero/java-getting-started/Java Collections Framework/ArrayList/Readme.md

 8. **set(E e)** - This method removes the last element that was returned by next() or previous() from the list.
 This call can only be made once per call to next() or previous().
 It can be made only if add() has not been called after the last call to next() or previous().

+   **Note**: ListIterator obj allows to update an element in the list while iterating.
+Iterator object doesn't allows you to do so.
+Iterator obj only allows you to remove an element from the list while iterating.

 9. **add(E e)** - This method inserts the specified element into the list.
 The element is inserted immediately before the element that would be returned by next(), if any, and after the element that would be returned by previous(), if any.
+The new element is inserted before the implicit cursor: a subsequent call to next would be unaffected, and a subsequent call to previous would return the new element.
+(This call increases by one the value that would be returned by a call to nextIndex or previousIndex.)

+   **Note**: ListIterator obj allows to add an element to the list while iterating.
+Iterator object doesn't allows you to do so.
+Iterator obj only allows you to remove an element from the list while iterating.

 Syntax and code: Please check **IterationUsingListIterator.java**